FAQ for Container Registry

 Why don't I have authorization to create a namespace?

-For more information, see Why aren't I authorized to access a specified resource in Container Registry? and User permissions for working with namespaces.
+See Why aren't I authorized to access a specified resource in Container Registry? for assistance.

 How do I list image names?